 What is the False Claims Act?

-In addition, the False Claims Act includes provisions for financially compensating whistleblowers for exposing fraud or corruption.
-Such rules and regulations are also often known as "qui tam" law, which dates back to 1318 in England.
-Politicians believe whistleblowers would be more willing to come forward if they received a portion of the money fraudulently billed to the government.
-That was certainly true for a case involving Johnson & Johnson, which agreed to pay the federal government and most states more than $2 billion in fines and penalties under the False Claims Act for unapproved marketing of its anti-psychotic drug Risperdal.
+As part of the False Claims Act, this federal law includes provisions for financially compensating whistleblowers for reporting allegations of fraud or corruption.
+These rules and regulations are also often known as “qui tam” law, which dates back to 1318 in England.
+Politicians believed whistleblowers would be more willing to come forward if they received a portion of the money recovered by the government as part of a whistleblower investigation.